spectrocloud/librarium/content/docs/04-clusters/2-nested-clusters/nested-cluster-quickstart.md

   There are two ways to engage with a Nested Cluster on Palette.<p></p><br />

    1. When you [create](/clusters/new-clusters) and [deploy](/clusters/nested-clusters/cluster-quickstart#deployinganestedcluster) a new Host Cluster, there is an option to **Enable Nested Clusters**. <p></p><br />Refer to the [Cluster Endpoint](/clusters/nested-clusters/cluster-quickstart#loadbalancer) step below for more information on how to configure this option.
-The same settings listed below are available, when you are enabling a Nested Cluster and when deploying a Host Cluster deployment wizard.
+The same settings listed below are available, when you are enabling a Nested Cluster and when using the Host Cluster deployment wizard.

     ![HostCluster](create-host-cluster.png "Host Cluster")<p></p><br />